What Is Politically Reasonable in the Age of Disagreement?

 Hence the Liberal Realist Amendment: Proper public justification of political decisions is to be grounded not in the alleged consensus about political conceptions of justice but in the guarantees of the value of basic liberties commensurate with the economic and institutional capacities of the state.
 These guarantees bring genuine social stability, which in its own turn is an all-purpose means to multiple ends that citizens might wish to pursue.

 THE AGONISTIC AMENDMENT

-The upshot is that the legitimacy of political institutions and legal provisions is grounded in their capacity to deliver social stability.
-The latter is present insofar as citizens abide by fair terms of competition and do not impose their preferred final values on one another by the coercive power of the state.
-The necessary condition for social stability is full equality with regard to basic rights and liberties and fair equality of opportunity for all.
-Here equal liberty serves as a means to stability, which, in its own turn, is an all-purpose means to multiple ends that individuals might wish to pursue.
-This version of political liberalism is not premised on any dogmatically postulated final values, it evades the charge of self-defeat, and provides the least morally demanding view of a well-ordered society.
+THE UPSHOT of the three amendments is that the legitimacy of political institutions and legal provisions is grounded in their capacity to deliver social stability.
+The latter is present insofar as citizens abide by fair terms of competition and do not impose their final ends on one another by the coercive power of the state.
+The necessary and sufficient condition for social stability is full equality with regard to basic rights and liberties whose fair value is guaranteed for all citizens at the level that the society can afford.
+This version of political liberalism is not premised on any dogmatically postulated final ends, it evades the charge of self-defeat, and provides the least morally demanding view of a well-ordered democratic society.

 Thus, three commitments are politically reasonable under the conditions of deep disagreement.

 First, it is the fallibilistic openness towards reasonable criticism. — This is opposed to dogmatic reliance on reasons that all citizens would allegedly accept if only they belonged to some properly idealized constituency.